-If you want know about Dpc and water proofing or Introduction of pile foundation or Types of concrete and its uses or Specifications in architecture work or Types of footing please click the link above.
+If you want to know about the types of concrete and its uses or specifications in architecture work or types of footing please click the link.

 - Ferrous and Non-Ferrous Metals

 - Ceramic and

 2) Ferrous and non-ferrous metals

 Ferrous metals are very durable.
 They are used in large, high-burden bridges, skyscrapers, the railroad system and immense sections of durable pipeline.

 - Steel: Iron plus carbon; widely used in construction and industrial metal fabrication

 - Carbon steel: Even higher carbon content added to iron; exceptionally hard metal